 - The storage drive will not occupy newer files.

-How to split a large MBOX file?
+How to split MBOX file which is too large?

-Splitting an MBOX file will divide the mailboxes into multiple folders that will remain accessible to the client and usable for further usage.
+Splitting MBOX file will divide the mailboxes into multiple folders that will remain accessible to the client and usable for further usage.
 There are some methods to achieve the motive-

 Compact the folder